element-hq/element-web/README.md

 Releases are signed by PGP, and can be checked against the public key at https://riot.im/packages/keys/riot.asc

-Note that Chrome does not allow microphone or webcam access for sites served over http (except localhost), so for working VoIP you will need to serve Riot over https.
+Note that for the security of your chats will need to serve Riot over HTTPS.
+Mayor browsers also do not allow you to use VoIP/video chats over HTTP, as WebRTC is only usable over HTTPS.

 ### Installation Steps for Debian Stretch
 1. Add the repository to your sources.list using either of the following two options: